-Our solar system resides about 2/3 the way out from the center of a large flattened spiral galaxy.
+Our solar system resides about 2/3 of the way out from the center of a large flattened spiral galaxy.
 From this vantage point, we view the Galaxy as a narrow strip that extends across the sky.
 This strip appears as the “Milky Way” on a dark moonless night away from city lights.

 When we first proposed to survey the inner 10-65 degrees of the Galactic plane with the Spitzer Space Telescope, we never dreamed it would be so successful and would grow into several GLIMPSE surveys spanning the entire 360 degrees of the Galactic plane.
 The Spitzer Space Telescope is an infrared observatory with a leap in sensitivity and spatial resolution that allows us to see stars and star forming regions to the edge of the Galaxy for the first time.